 How better to learn something of value about death than by looking to those individuals who have apparently crossed over and then returned to us?

 The NDE is often considered to be the most persuasive bit of evidence for the continuation of life after physical death.
 It is similar to other “out of body” experiences such as the commonly reported phenomenon of hospital patients under anesthesia floating near the ceiling as they watch their own surgeries.
 Such out-of-body experiences can also be triggered artificially through electrical stimulation of certain brain regions.
 However, the near death experience is much more extreme.
-People not only experience a leaving of their bodies; they are transported into a completely different world.
+People not only experience a leaving of their bodies; they may be transported into a completely different world.

 Near death experiences have been reported throughout human history, but they seem to be more common today, probably because of the medical technology available in 21st century hospitals.
 Sir William Barrett made one of the first attempts to understand NDEs scientifically, and accounts of his findings were published in his book Death-Bed Visions in 1926.
-However, the expression “near death experience” was first used by an American physician named Raymond A. Moody Jr. in his book Life after Life in 1975.
+However, the expression “near death experience” was introduced in popular usage by an American physician named Raymond A. Moody Jr. in his book Life after Life in 1975.
 Moody had interviewed hundreds of people who had experienced NDEs, and he was struck by the amazing consistency reported by this very diverse group of individuals.
 His conclusions have since been corroborated by other investigators, with approximately half of people who have “died” of a heart attack reporting experiences much like the classic NDE.

 Not all individuals who experience a NDE report exactly the same combination of events, but their accounts are similar enough for us to describe a “typical” near death experience.
 My description draws heavily on accounts of the near death experience from other authors.

 The unfolding of the NDE coincides with the beginnings of the person slipping away from life.
 He or she often can still hear the voices of the living individuals surrounding them, but these fade as the person slips into a long dark tunnel full of loud ringing or buzzing sounds.
 Occasionally, they report being able to see their own body from a distance as the drama unfolds.
-The newly dead individual may or may not encounter previously deceased friends or relatives, but there is always an encounter with a “being of light.”
+The newly dead individual may or may not encounter previously deceased friends or relatives, but there is commonly an encounter with a “being of light.”
 Sometimes, this being of light morphs into a religious figure, sometimes not.
 There is frequently a review and evaluation of the events of the person’s life via a “shared understanding” with the being of light.
 At some point, the dead individual encounters an obstacle of some sort that prevents the complete transit of the tunnel, and the person is forced to return to his or her body and mortal life.
 Throughout the entire experience, a rapturous sense of serenity and bliss envelops the individual.

 Universally, NDE sojourners confirm the very real and vivid nature of the experience.
-It is nothing at all like a dream or a memory, they all agree – it is instead the most intense sensory experience they have ever encountered.
+It is nothing at all like a dream or a memory, they all agree—it is instead the most intense sensory experience they have ever encountered.

 The person’s cultural or religious background does not seem to strongly influence the sequence or intensity of the NDE events, but it does dictate the interpretation given to the experience upon his or her return to this world.

-For the believer, the explanation is simple - the person’s soul has departed from the body and traveled toward heaven or wherever their presumed final destination may be.
+For the believer, the explanation is simple—the person’s soul has departed from the body and traveled toward heaven or wherever their presumed final destination may be.
 They have also encountered God, or at least an angel or other divine being.